Report on Activities

 We support and will assist in the development by all segments of the industry of an orderly marketing system to assure delivery of non-transgenic wheat within reasonable tolerances to markets that require it.

-We support voluntary labeling of food products, provided it is consistent with U.S. law and international trade agreements and is truthful and not misleading.
-We oppose government-mandated labeling of wheat products in both the U.S. and international markets based upon the presence or absence of biotechnologically-derived traits that do not differ significantly from their conventional counterpart.
+We support voluntary labeling of food products derived from biotech ingredients provided it is consistent with U.S. law and international trade agreements and is truthful and not misleading.
+We oppose federal or state mandated labeling of products based solely on the method of production, including foods derived from biotech ingredients, if they do not differ materially from their non-biotech counterparts.

 We are confident that biotechnology will deliver significant consumer and producer benefits and we support continued biotechnology research, and product and market development.
 We invite valued and interested customers to join with us in a working partnership to explore the emerging biotechnology industry.

 U.S. Wheat Industry Definition: Biotechnologically-Derived (Genetically Modified Organisms).
 “Genetically modified organisms (commonly referred to as “transgenic”) are organisms derived from somatic cell fusion or direct insertion of a gene construct, typically but not necessarily from a sexually-incompatible species, using recombinant DNA techniques and any genetic transformation technology (e.g., bacterial vectors, particle bombardment, electroporation).”

 Low Level Presence is the unintentional, low level presence, of an agricultural biotech product approved in one or more countries, but not yet approved in the importing country.

 Adopted with revisions by: USW Board of Directors on 1/31/15; NAWG Board of Directors on 1/31/15

 Adopted with revisions by: USW Board of Directors on 10/27/12; NAWG Board of Directors on 10/27/12